COGNIMANEU/toolbox/_servicelayer/pilot04-service-batch-selfpositioning.md

 NORCE

 ## Pilot
-This component allows to position the batchs in outdoor stack using front images.
+This component allows positioning of batches in outdoor stacks using front images captured by drones.
+The system autonomously scans a designated area, detects QR codes for product identification, and calculates the spatial relationships between batches.